Free personalized radio that

 In late 2012, One Direction released their sophomore album, Take Me Home.
-Highlighting more of the band's melodic pop, Take Me Home featured songs and production via Sweden's Carl Falk, Rami Yacoub, and Savan Kotecha, who worked on Up All Night, as well as contributions from singer/songwriter Ed Sheeran.
-The album proved to be another smash and topped charts around the world, earning multi-platinum certification in half a dozen countries.
+Highlighting more of the band's melodic pop, Take Me Home featured songs and production from Sweden's Carl Falk, Rami Yacoub, and Savan Kotecha, who worked on Up All Night, as well as contributions from singer/songwriter Ed Sheeran.
+The album proved to be another smash and topped charts around the world, earning multi-platinum certification in half-a-dozen countries.
 The singles "Live While We're Young" and "Little Things" also hit number one across the globe, and "Kiss You" reached the Top Ten in the U.S.

 One Direction then embarked on a globe-spanning tour in which the band played over 100 shows, including six sold-out nights at London's massive O2 Arena.
 At the same time, they were being filmed by director Morgan Spurlock for This Is Us, a mix of documentary and concert footage that proved to be successful at the box office when it was released in August of 2013.
 While they were touring, One Direction also began work on their third album, Midnight Memories.
 Released just in time for the 2013 holidays, the record featured songwriting input from all the members, a new production team, and some new folk and '80s hair metal influences.
 It nearly outdid Take Me Home and Up All Night, peaking at number one in seven countries and spawning the singles "Best Song Ever" and "Story of My Life."

-Early the following year, the band was embroiled in controversy after a video emerged that appeared to show Malik and Tomlinson smoking cannabis.
-Conservative tween fans were horrified, boycotting shows and even going so far as to burn their concert tickets.
-The scandal failed to make much of a dent in One Direction's popularity, however, and they bounced back after a muted apology.
-They continued to tour the world for most of the rest of the year, but still found time to record a fourth album, which was released in late 2014.
+The group toured the world for most of 2014, but still found time to record a fourth album, which was released in late 2014.
 Produced by the same team who handled Midnight Memories, Four similarly looked back to the '80s for inspiration and featured a new song from old friend Ed Sheeran.
+A pair of platinum singles, "Steal My Girl" and "Night Changes," helped the album hit number one in nearly 20 countries.

 The band returned to the road and a busy promotional schedule in 2015, during which Malik was often absent.
 He left the tour due to stress in early March, then officially quit the band a few days later.
 (He went on to become the first to pursue a solo career.)
-The four remaining members continued touring, then in July released "Drag Me Down," the first single from their fifth album, Made in the A.M.
+The four remaining members continued touring, and in July released "Drag Me Down," the first single from their fifth album, Made in the A.M.
 Following the September announcement of the album, the bandmembers also revealed that, after the promotional efforts for the album were over, they'd be going on hiatus during 2016.
 Made in the A.M. was released in November of 2015, and featured the singles "Infinity," "Perfect," "What a Feeling," and "History."
 It performed very well commercially, peaking at number one in the U.K. and number two in the U.S. ~ Jon O'Brien